cookpad/pendaxes/README.md

           "foo@gmail.com": "foo@company.com"

-* Reporter: generates text or html by given pendings
+* Reporter: generates text or html (report) by given pendings
-* Notificator: get text or html by reporter, and notify it (via mail, to terminal, etc...)
+* Notificator: throw pendings to reporter and get report, and notify it (via mail, to terminal, to file, etc...)

 ## Axes?